Wigdos-Inc/Newsletter-Automation/README.md

-# Newsletter Automation (Static GitHub Pages Version)
+# Newsletter Automation (Static GitHub Pages Version).

 This repository now operates in **static-only** mode.
 A GitHub Actions workflow connects to your MySQL database (filess.io) and generates a static site inside `docs/`.
 GitHub Pages serves the contents of `docs/` directly—no PHP runtime is required.